Oriented Closed Polyhedral Maps and the Kitaev Model: Curves, dual curves and ribbons

 It is clear that passing to the reverse sequence provides a bijection between curves and opcurves.
-Another important operation is the "inverse" curve: If $\gamma=(a_1,\dots,a_n)$ is a curve (opcurve) then

-is also a curve (opcurve).
+Another important operation is the ``inverse'' curve: If $\gamma=(a_1,\dots,a_n)$ is a curve (opcurve), then $\gamma^{-1}:=(T_1a_n,\dots,T_1a_1)$ is also a curve (opcurve).
 But it is not the inverse of $\gamma$ until we pass to the paths of the (op)curve.
-Paths are equivalence classes of curves w.r.t. insertion and deletion of length 2 subcurves of the form $(a,T_1a)$.
-Every equivalence class contains a unique element which doesn't contain any $(a,T_1a)$ subcurves, i.e., which is reduced.
-We shall not introduce any special notation for paths, just say "the path $\gamma$" for a curve $\gamma$ if we think of its equivalence class.
-This convention is used also for opcurves, so we say "the path $\gamma$" even if $\gamma$ is an opcurve.
+Paths are equivalence classes of curves with respect to insertion and deletion of length 2 subcurves of the form $(a,T_1a)$.
+Every equivalence class contains a unique element which does not contain any $(a,T_1a)$ subcurves, i.e., which is reduced.
+We shall not introduce any special notation for paths, just say ``the path $\gamma$'' for a curve $\gamma$ if we think of its equivalence class.
+This convention is used also for opcurves, so we say ``the path $\gamma$'' even if $\gamma$ is an opcurve.
 The paths of curves, as well as the paths of opcurves, form a groupoid $\Path(\Sigma)$ and $\Path(\Sigma)^\op$, respectively.
-Of course, this path groupoid is not the fundamental groupoid of the surface $|\Sigma|$, it is that of the 1-skeleton of $\Sigma$, so this groupoid sees every face of $\Sigma$ as a hole on $[\Sigma]$.
+Of course, this path groupoid is not the fundamental groupoid of the surface~$[\Sigma]$, it is that of the 1-skeleton of $\Sigma$, so this groupoid sees every face of~$\Sigma$ as a hole on~$[\Sigma]$.

-Although the definition of (op)curves and therefore also of the path groupoid depend on the arrow presentation one can easily verify that any isomorphism of arrow presentations induces an isomorphism between the corresponding categories of (op)curves as well as an isomorphism of their path groupoids.
+Although the definition of (op)curves and therefore also of the path groupoid depend on the arrow presentation, one can easily verify that any isomorphism of arrow presentations induces an isomorphism between the corresponding categories of (op)curves as well as an isomorphism of their path groupoids.

-Using the term $P$-curve instead of "curve on $\Sigma$" is nevertheless advisable, especially if we want to define dual curves.
+Using the term $P$-curve instead of ``curve on $\Sigma$'' is nevertheless advisable, especially if we~want to define dual curves.
 The dual (op)curves on $\Sigma$ can be thought as (op)curves on the dual $\Sigma^*$.
 But if we want to see them as sequences of arrows in $\Sigma$ then we need a mapping $\Arr(\Sigma^*)\to\Arr(\Sigma)$.
-Such mappings are not unique as it is witnessed by the two duals $\duP$ and $\iduP$ of a presentation.
-So, if the context requires the precision, we shall speak about $\duP$-(op)curves and $\iduP$-(op)curves instead of "dual (op)curves on $\Sigma$". \begin{defi} A $\duP$-opcurve is a sequence $\beta=(a_1,\dots,a_n)$ of arrows $a_i\in\Arr(\Sigma)$ such that $d_0a_i=d_1 a_{i+1}$ for $0<i<n$ where we introduced the notation
+Such mappings are not unique as it is witnessed by the two duals~\smash{$\duP$} and \smash{$\iduP$} of a presentation.
+So, if the context requires the precision, we shall speak about \smash{$\duP$}-(op)curves and \smash{$\iduP$}-(op)curves instead of ``dual (op)curves on $\Sigma$''. \begin{defi} A \smash{$\duP$}-opcurve is a sequence $\beta=(a_1,\dots,a_n)$ of arrows $a_i\in\Arr(\Sigma)$ such that $d_0a_i=d_1 a_{i+1}$ for $0<i<n$, where we introduced the notation